lawcal/sp500-components-history/README.md

 ## Data Source Caveats

-The key `components_history.csv` file is constructed by parsing through every revision of the Wikipedia page while tracking additions, removals and field changes.
-While there are built-in validations and filtering strategies to keep the data nice and clean, the quality is only as reliable as the source.
+The `components_history.csv` file is constructed by parsing through every revision of the Wikipedia page while tracking additions, removals and field changes.
+While there are built-in validations and filtering strategies to keep the data clean, the quality is only as good as the source.

-Below are challenges faced processing this data source and mitigation strategies:
+Below are challenges posed by the data source and mitigations:

 1. Components tracking with symbols [started on March 5, 2007](https://en.wikipedia.org/w/index.php?title=List_of_S%26P_500_companies&oldid=112958830).
     - Do not query for historical components before this date.